Filigee/rummy_card_game/README.md

 **Tech used:** HTML, CSS, JavaScript

-I made this game using the deckofcardsapi.com
+I made this game using the <a href="deckofcardsapi.com">

 ## Optimizations
 *(optional)*